-According to the 2019-2020 Southwest Academy Data Story, Black/African American students were suspended at approximately 17 times the rate of their peers.
-The 2020-2021 Data Story Interim Report indicates that Black/African American students continue to be suspended at a rate higher than their non-Black/African American peers.
-Students eligible for Special Education are suspended at rates higher than their non-Special Education peers.
+According to the 2022-2023 Southwest Academy Data Story, Black/African American students had a suspension rate of 11.2%, MU 26.7%, HI 7.8%, and WH 18.5%.
+The 2022-2023 Data Story Interim Report indicates that Black/African American students'

+suspension rate is decreasing from the prior year; however, Black/African American students are still losing instructional time due to suspension at a higher rate than their peers.
+In addition, the data indicates students eligible for Special Education are suspended at rates higher than their non-Special Education peers.

-Current schoolwide practices will be revised to meet the social emotional needs of Black/African American and Special Education students.
+Current schoolwide practices will be continued and reviewed to meet the social emotional needs of Black/African American and Special Education students.
 The School Climate Team will promote consistent, culturally responsive practices in an aim to diminish the disadvantages facing marginalized students.